PowerBiDevCamp/TranslationsBuilder/Docs/User Guide.md

 support connecting to Power BI datasets in the Power BI Service or connecting to older dataset formats used by Analysis Services.
 It’s possible to move beyond these limitations by extending Translations Builder as a developer.
-See the [**Translations Builders Developers Guide**](https://github.com/PowerBiDevCamp/TranslationsBuilder/blob/main/Docs/Developer%20Guide.md) for more information.
+See the [**Translations Builders Developer Guide**](https://github.com/PowerBiDevCamp/TranslationsBuilder/blob/main/Docs/Developer%20Guide.md) for more information.